-You’re required to enroll in a minimum of 15 Tulane semester credit hours.
+You're required to enroll in the minimum courseload as determined by your host program or university.
+If your program does not indicate a minimum, Tulane requires you to enroll in a minimum of the equivalent of 12 Tulane semester credit hours in order to maintain full-time status.
 The number of courses you will take may depend on the number of credit hours of the course.
 Tulane sets no upper limit on the number of credit hours you can earn during a semester abroad, but your individual program or university may.

 Yes!
 If Tulane does not have a matching discipline, such as Physical Education or Culinary Arts, you are not able to take a course in that discipline while abroad.
 In general, you should not enroll in any course while abroad in a field of study not offered at Tulane if that course has not been pre-approved.
 Students on an Office of Study Abroad program cannot take Business courses.
 When in doubt, check with your academic adviser!